chocolate42/qoipond/README.md

 Flexibility like this means:
 - The bitstream can be tailored to the input
-- A size-optimising program (qoipcrunch) can try many combinations of opcode and pick the set that best represents a given input
+- A size-optimising program can try many combinations of opcode and pick the set that best represents a given input within the search space (qoipconv can do this with png source, qoipcrunch can do this with qoip source)
 - Caters to different use cases by allowing encode/decode/compression metrics to be balanced by the user
 - General case performance takes a hit relative to a fixed-opcode format (mostly due to having to use function pointers to swap out opcodes)
-- Fast-path performance optimisations can be implemented for commonly used opcode combinations, allowing them to be just as performant as if used in a fixed-opcode format (TODO)
+- Fast-path performance optimisations can be implemented for commonly used opcode combinations, allowing them to be just as performant as if used in a fixed-opcode format
-- The format can be extended with more opcodes for better compression or to support different types of input (potentially higher bit depths, YCbCr, chroma subsampling)
+- The format can be extended with more opcodes for better compression or to support different types of input (potentially higher bit depths, YCbCr, chroma subsampling, etc)

 ## What this is